Best Gravel Patio Ideas: DIY Design & Materials

 Pea Stone Gravel Border

-In choosing a material for your pea pebble patio border, remember to choose something which has a good quality.
+In choosing a material for your pea-pebble patio border, remember to choose something that is a good quality.
 Please do not skimp on the edging material as it will last longer.

 Regarding the size of the pea gravel patio border, its height must exceed the depth of your patio excavation.
 It is typically ½ inch higher than your dug out area but this dimension is adjustable according to your preference.